ggoosen/FireUp/README.md

 * Supports Up categories
 * Supports foreign currencies
 * Accounts and balances automatically added to Firefly on first run
+* Automatically creates an Up webhook on your specified endpoint if none exists

 ## Notes